daryllxd/lifelong-learning/self-improvement/adulting.md

 - Anything that tastes really good--think twice about.
 - Shop around the edge of the grocery store: fruits, vegetables, meats, and a few carbohydrates.
 - Consider taking vitamins and probiotics daily.

+## Friends and Neighbors

+- Assess honestly your own friendship needs and wants.
+- Decide that you are going to have an amazing group of friends.
+You want a group of friends that's smart and interesting and engaging, that does fun stuff, and I'm going to find a way to make this happen.
+- Go to places that have the kinds of people you want to be friends with, and ask them on a friend-date if they're vaguely promising.
+- If you like them, announce your intention to become friends.
+"You're awesome, we should be friends!"
+- Find friends through your other friends.
+- If you and your friends all want to expand your social circle, you can make a dinner party where everyone has to invite someone new.
+- Be nice to new people.
+- Find an older friend.
+There are just lots of things someone who is twenty-seven knows, and even more things for someone who is thirty two.
+- Spend thirty seconds reaching out to someone rather than ruing the lost friendship.
+- Long-distance friends don't require a lot, but they do require some.
+- Be a fun-thing initiator.
+- Tell people you love why you love them.
+- Monitor your friendships like you do romantic relationships.
+Check if a friendship has run its course and if a person a toxic presence in your life.
+- Do not treat your friends like your unpaid life coaches.
+- Friends can and should be there for each other, but your friend can't be your psychiatrist, and it's not fair to ask them to be.
+- Remember that your new love interest is only moderately interesting to your friends.
+- Tell your friends the important things.
+- Neighbors
+  - The first time you see a new neighbor, introduce yourself.
+  - Don't make the first step the landlord.
+Give the offender the benefit of the doubt.
+"I just want to let you know that your music is pretty loud and I was hoping you could turn it down.
+- Be a good neighbor generally.
+- If there is an issue with a roommate, discuss it calmly.
+- If you find yourself dreading your at-home hours, then consider whether the living situation is right for you.

+## Love

+- Accept that heartbreak is inevitable, and realize that the only way to be a full human being is to experience it at least once.
+- Don't casually hurt people who love you, even if you don't love them.
+This is not good for your soul.
+- You need to have enough dignity and self-worth to walk away from something that is bad for you.
+- Be cool about being single.
+The happy ones don't go spend a bunch of time telling everyone how great it is.
+- Learn to enjoy your own company.
+The valid solution to sad singleness is not an end to the singleness, it's an end to the sadness.
+Buck up and learn to enjoy the pleasure of your own company.
+- If you're interested in someone, and you think they're interested in you, the only way to find out is to ask them out.
+Then you'll have your answer.
+Do not be ambiguous, because asking someone out clears up any remaining ambiguity.
+- Don't be friends with someone you're romantically interested in, hopefully they'll change their mind.
+- Don't be unkind to someone because they're interested in you.
+Not false hope, be flattered, be kind, but don't lead them on.
+- Friends with Benefits.
+  - You genuinely like them as a person.
+  - You have no desire to date them.
+  - They have no desire to date you.
+  - This doesn't hurt anyone's feelings.
+- No need to be a walk of shame, it can just be a walk.
+- If hooking up makes you feel bad about yourself, don't hook up.
+- Don't date someone you're not crazy about, or who isn't crazy about you.
+-